Phil Read: Four stroke years

 Without any other significant opposition from other manufacturers, the MV Agusta team dominated the remainder of the season.
 Agostini took three victories to Read's two victories however, Agostini was unable to overcome an early season points deficit allowing Read to win his first World Championship in the premier 500cc division.
-His victory marked the first time that a World Championship had been won by a motorcycle using Lockheed disc brakes.
+Read's victory made him the first competitor to win world championships in the 125 cc, 250 cc and 500 cc classes, a feat only matched by Valentino Rossi.
+His victory also marked the first time that a World Championship had been won by a motorcycle equipped with disc brakes.
 Read also won the prestigious Mallory Park Race of the Year in 1973.